-We make our own custom metal hooks out of anything from pipe fittings to waterjet-cut steel.
-We love getting creative, and can work with you to come up with a design that is as quirky (or subtle) as you need.
+We make our own Stealth hooks with laser-cut plate steel.
+They are powdercoated and get a two-part cushion to protect your wheels.
+If you want something unique, we love getting creative, and can work with you to come up with a design that is as quirky (or subtle) as you need.

 Typically we use solid wood backing boards, which are either finished to show off the beauty of the wood or painted to match the decor of your interior.
 We can also make racks out of a variety of other materials, such as beautiful live-edge slabs, reclaimed lumber, or simply hot-rolled steel.
 Our racks are primarily wall-mounted, but we can design other types of racks to suit your space.

 It depends!
 A typical 8-foot rack holds between five and six bikes, but it really depends on the style of the rack.
 Tell us what you need, and we’ll come up with a plan that fits your storage, aesthetic, and budgetary needs.